aeevered/elected-officials-data-acquisition/docs/README.md

 1. How do we know the data is accurate?
 In cases of conflict between sources, what should happen?
 What does done look like?

     * One approach to ensuring dtaa accuracy will e to cross reference data sources, as well as define a heirarchy of source reliability.
+    * The way I have outlined the tables, there is a separate source id for each of the dimensions, which at this current point I think makes sense, but may evolve based on the data input.
     * I think the monitoring will also be one of the most important parts to this data acquisition process.
 I would also include testing and monitoring to check for whether the data extraction has completed successfully and whether the structured data is as expected.

 2. How do we know that data is complete?
 In case of incompleteness, how should this be reflected in the data and when is the threshold for good enough?